The ISLA Experience: Lauren Badenhoop

 Well…I am creative and love to explore new things, I crave adventure, and I love traveling and seeing how others live in different parts of the world.I became Nationally Certified EMT in the spring of 2013.
 Now, I am working on getting my Associates of Arts, then majoring in Advertising Management and minoring in Graphic Design.

 Tell us about some of your goals.

-My short-term goals are to get more involved with drowning prevention, train hard for lifeguard competition season, and get my AA in 2 years or less.
-My long-term goals are to attain my Advertising Management degree, have a job that I can travel with, see the more of the world and it’s variety of cultures, and of course be happy and healthy.
+My short-term goals are to get more involved with drowning prevention, train hard for lifeguard competition season, and get my AA in the next two years.
+My long-term goals are to attain my Advertising Management degree, have a job that I can travel with, see more of the world and it’s variety of cultures, and of course… be happy and healthy.

 I like long walks on the beach, training for lifeguard comps, traveling, swimming, surfing, hiking, painting, taking pictures, watching the sunset, and hanging out in a hammock.

 - My favorite music genre would be Indie Rock.
 Surfer Blood, Alt-J, and, The Kooks are my top 3 favorite bands right now.

 - My favorite color is the color of the sky right before the sun dips below the horizon.

 - I’m not much of a ESPN girl, but I do love watching the Nutrigrain Ironman races!

 - I love pizza, tacos, chips and salsa, and steak.
 I almost devoured an entire pizza to myself when I came back from Nicaragua.